Degiacomi-Lab/JabberDock/README.md

 Note that it requires BioBOx as a means to generate the STID maps, and POW to run the optimisation.

-This version of JabberDock ships with a version of biobox intended to allow it to work.
+This version of JabberDock ships with a version of BioBOx intended to allow it to work.
+See below for a brief introduction to installation / where to find POW

 auto_scripts
 Command line features are provided in the auto_scripts folder.